snick512/ChatGPT-IRC-Bot/README.md

      ```

 ## Installation
+Clone the package using the below command.
+It will copy files into __ChatGPT-IRC-Bot__ which you can later rename if you wish.
 ```
 git clone https://github.com/oiramNet/ChatGPT-IRC-Bot.git
 ```

 ## Configuration
 ChatGPT IRC Bot uses a plaintext file as its configuration file.
-The package includes an example IRCnet configuration file (__chat.conf.sample__) which you can copy and modify.
+The package includes an example configuration file (__chat.conf.sample__) set to connect to IRCnet.
+You can copy and modify it.
 ```
 cd ChatGPT-IRC-Bot
 cp chat.conf.sample chat.conf